abdulist/abdulist/README.md

 I am a passionate and creative developer specializing in Virtual Reality (VR) and Augmented Reality (AR) development.
 With a strong background in Laravel, I am also a skilled full-stack developer.
 My goal is to create immersive experiences and innovative solutions that push the boundaries of technology.

-🔭 I’m currently working mostly as an AR/VR Developer.
+🔭 I’m currently working mostly as an AR/VR Developer and as a Fullstack Web Developer.

+🔍 I’m currently doing a Research and Learning about AI, Machine Learning, and other LLM.

 🌱 I’m currently studying at Telkom University as an Application Software Engineering Student.